Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The 2011 Pennsylvania Congressional Redistricting

 \subsection{Background}

-Pennsylvania lost a seat in Congress during the reapportionment of the 435 U.S. House seats which followed the 2010 Census.
+Pennsylvania lost a seat in Congress during the reapportionment of the 435 U.S. House seats following the 2010 Census.
 In Pennsylvania, the General Assembly, which is the state's legislative body, draws new congressional districts, subject to gubernatorial veto.
 At the time, the General Assembly was controlled by Republicans, and Tom Corbett, also a Republican, served as governor.
-In the 2012 election, which took place under the newly adopted 2011 districting map, Democrats won 5 House seats while Republicans took the remaining 13.
-This result stands in sharp contrast to a 7--12 split after the 2010 election as well as a 12--7 Democratic advantage before 2010.
+In the 2012 election, which took place under the newly adopted 2011 districting map, Democrats won 5 seats while Republicans took the remaining 13.
+Under the previous plan, the split was 7--12.

-In June 2017, the League of Women Voters filed a lawsuit alleging that the 2011 plan adopted by the Republican legislature violated the state constitution by diluting the political power of Democratic voters.
-The case worked its way through the state court system, and on January 22, 2018, the Pennsylvania Supreme Court issued its ruling, writing that the 2011 plan ``clearly, plainly and palpably violates the Constitution of the Commonwealth of Pennsylvania, and, on that sole basis, we hereby strike it as unconstitutional.''
+In June 2017, the League of Women Voters of Pennsylvania filed a lawsuit alleging that the 2011 plan adopted by the Republican legislature violated the state constitution by diluting the political power of Democratic voters.
+The case worked its way through the state court system, and on January 22, 2018, the Pennsylvania Supreme Court issued its ruling, writing that the 2011 plan ``clearly, plainly and palpably violates the Constitution of the Commonwealth of Pennsylvania, and, on that sole basis, we hereby strike it as unconstitutional.'' \citep{2018league}.

 The court ordered that the General Assembly adopt a remedial plan and submit it to the governor, who would in turn submit it to the court, by February 15, 2018.
-In case no plan was submitted to and approved by that deadline, the court provided that all of the parties to the lawsuit could submit their own plans by the same date, and the court would review them and itself impose a final remedial plan.
-In its ruling, the court laid out specific requirements that must be satisfied by all proposed plans: \begin{quote}\spacingset{1.25} any congressional districting plan shall consist of: congressional districts composed of compact and contiguous territory; as nearly equal in population as practicable; and which do not divide any county, city, incorporated town, borough, township, or ward, except where necessary to ensure equality of population. \end{quote} While the compactness and administrative boundary constraints are not required by the U.S. or Pennsylvania constitutions, they have been historically held up as ``guiding principles" in many states and were explicitly imposed by the court in this case.
+In its ruling, the court laid out specific requirements that had to be satisfied by all proposed plans: \begin{quote} composed of compact and contiguous territory; as nearly equal in population as practicable; and which do not divide any county, city, incorporated town, borough, township, or ward, except where necessary to ensure equality of population. \end{quote}

 The leaders of the Republican Party in the General Assembly drew a new map, but the Democratic governor, Tom Wolf, refused to submit it to the court, claiming that it, too, was an unconstitutional gerrymander.
 Instead, the court received remedial plans from seven parties: the petitioners, the League of Women Voters; the respondents, the Republican leaders of the General Assembly; the governor, a Democrat; the lieutenant governor, also a Democrat; the Democratic Pennsylvania House minority leadership; the Democratic Pennsylvania Senate minority leadership; and the intervenors, which included Republican party candidates and officials.
 Ultimately, the Supreme Court drew its own plan and adopted it on February 19, 2018, arguing that it was ``superior or comparable to all plans submitted by the parties."
 Figure~\ref{fig:pa-maps} shows the remedial plan created by the Supreme Court as well as the 2011 map adopted by the General Assembly, which were found on the court's case page.